Car safety: child restraint basics

 Driving with bored and unhappy children in the car can make it harder for you to concentrate and drive safely.
 The following tips might help:

 - Have a chat while you drive.
 Talking helps pass the time and distracts your child.
-Discuss what you’ll be doing when you arrive, point out sights through the window, have a singalong or recite some nursery rhymes.
+Discuss what you’ll be doing when you arrive, or point out sights through the window.
+You can also sing along to your child’s favourite music CD, recite some nursery rhymes or play an audio story.

-- Praise your child for good car behaviour, like keeping his harness or seatbelt on, amusing himself, and leaving car locks alone.
+- Praise your child for good car behaviour, like keeping her harness or seatbelt on, amusing herself, and leaving car locks alone.
 Mention your child’s good behaviour several times during the journey.
 For example, ‘I like driving the car when you keep your seatbelt on – that’s great behaviour’.
+You can also try using reward charts.

 - Provide plenty of safe distractions for your child, like music or audio books to listen to, and soft hand-held games or books to play with.
-Snacks and drinks are also a good idea.
+Snacks and drinks are a good idea if your child is in a forward-facing child restraint where you can see and check on him.

 - Pull over to the side of the road if your child needs attention.